ftg-iran/aip-persian/03-Asyncio Walk-Through/README.md

 ### Create a Task?
 Ensure a Future?
 Make Up Your Mind

-TODO: internal link

-In “Quickstart” on page 22, I said that the way to run coroutines was to use `asyncio.create_task()`.
+In [“Quickstart”](#quickstart) on page 22, I said that the way to run coroutines was to use `asyncio.create_task()`.
 Before that function was introduced, it was necessary to obtain a loop instance and use loop.create_task() to do the same thing.
 This can, in fact, also be achieved with a different module-level function: `asyncio.ensure_future()`.
 Some developers recommended create_task(), while others recommended ensure_future().

 During my research for this book, I became convinced that the API method `asyncio.ensure_future()` is responsible for much of the widespread misunderstanding about the asyncio library.
 Much of the API is really quite clear, but there are a few bad stumbling blocks to learning, and this is one of them.
 When you come across `ensure_future()`, your brain works very hard to integrate it into your mental model of how asyncio should be used—and likely fails!